-Confirmation of the above must be provided on club-headed paper and duly authorised on behalf of the Board/ Management Committee of the licence applicant.
+Confirmation of the above must be provided on club-headed paper and duly authorised on behalf of the Board/ Management Committee of the licence applicant."

+P.14 A

-P.15 A DUTY OF REPLACEMENT DURING THE LICENCE SEASON
+DUTY OF REPLACEMENT DURING THE LICENCE SEASON

-If a function defined in criteria P.02, P.05, P.08, P.10 or P.12 becomes vacant during the licence season, the licensee must ensure that, within a period of 60 days, the function is taken over by someone who holds the required qualification.
+If a function defined in criteria P.01, P.04, P.07, P.09 and P.11 becomes vacant during the licence season, the licensee must ensure that, within a period of 60 days, the function is taken over by someone who holds the required qualification.
 Clubs must be mindful of the applicability of 4.4.1.5 in this regard.

-In the event that a function becomes vacant due to illness or accident, the licensor may grant an extension to the 60-day period only if reasonably satisfied that the person concerned is still medically unfit to resume his duties.
+In the event that a function becomes vacant due to illness or accident, the licensor may grant an extension to the 60-day period medically unfit to resume his duties.
 Any extension request must be submitted in writing to the licensor.

-Should a function defined in criteria P.02, P.05, P.08, P.10 or P.12 become vacant in the 60 day period prior to 31 May 2022 a licence may still be granted provided that:
+Should a function defined in criteria P.01, P.04, P.07, P.09 and P.11 become vacant in the 60 day period prior to 31 May 2023 a licence may still be granted provided that:

-- The function was previously held by a person fulfilling the relative qualification requirements stipulated in P.02, P.05, P.08, P.10 or P.12. - The functions must not remain vacant but an interim replacement must be appointed at the moment of the licensing decision.
+- The function was previously held by a person fulfilling the relative qualification requirements stipulated in P.01, P.04, P.07, P.09 and P.11. - The functions must not remain vacant but an interim replacement must be appointed at the moment of the licensing decision.